Do your senior management team:

 - appreciate that complying with the new law will require a full review of existing data protection policies and procedures and the introduction of many new measures across your organisation?

 Following four years of discussion, the General Data Protection Regulation (GDPR) was passed into law in April 2016.
-In May 2018, the new law will take full effect, replacing the Data Protection Act 1998 in its entirety.
-The GDPR is widely considered to be the most heavily negotiated piece of European legislation that has ever come into effect and introduces significant changes to the current legislative regime.
+In May 2018, the new law took full effect, replacing the Data Protection Act 1998 in its entirety.
+The GDPR is widely considered to be the most heavily negotiated piece of European legislation that has ever come into effect and introduced significant changes to the current legislative regime.

 This course is aimed at senior management and is designed to offer an introduction to the new law and an explanation of the main changes to assist and support the management team as they develop and implement a compliance program.